L.N.W.R Northorpe 1908 & L.M.S Northorpe Higher 1930 map

 A fire was caused by a passing Huddersfield bound freight train at

-temperatures of 86F in the shade.
-Shortly after the train had passed
+of 86F in the shade.

-engulfed the platforms.
-Unable to reach the hydrants situated
+Unable to reach the hydrants situated between the platforms, the fire

-between the platforms, the fire brigade gave up after half an hour.
+brigade gave up after half an hour.
+Firemen concentrated on the row of

-which windows were broken & woodwork damaged.
-It seemed as though
+houses on Eastfield road, in which windows were broken & woodwork

-the burning station would fall backwards onto the houses.
+It seemed as though the burning station would fall backwards

-Fortunately the station canopy dragged the burning buildings forward
+Fortunately the station canopy dragged the burning

-damaged rails were replaced by 8am Wednesday. |
+The fire was extinguished at around 10 pm & the damaged rails were replaced by 8am Wednesday. |

 Bank Lane facing West (14-07-02)

-The 1921 Northorpe Higher station built by the L.M.S, (after the
+The 1921 Northorpe Higher station built by the L.M.S, after the

-original burned down), was up on the left,
+original burned down, was up on the left,

-now a garden. (station
+now a garden.

 An iron bridge spanned the